 You start by listening to your customers and clients (or those who are your target audience, customers and clients).

-I knew how to market JoyfulMomma, and I understood the purpose of that website better than I understood my design website.
-Of course marketing to a bunch of moms who are broke too and wanting to learn how to save money is only going to bring in a limited amount of income.
-Although when I started, I never thought I’d make anything off of it, and that’s never been the goal of this website.
+I knew how to market JoyfulMomma.
+And I understood the purpose of that website better than I understood my design website.
+Marketing to a bunch of moms who are broke has little potential.
+Reaching people who want to learn how to save money is going to bring in a limited amount of income.
+Although when I started, I never thought I’d make anything off of it.
 It was a blessing to others.

-In fact, from the things I had learned I was able to make a little cash doing websites for WAHM’s and small businesses, and I figured out how to answer their business/website questions.
+In fact, it was also a learning curve for me.
+From the things I had learned, I could make a little cash doing websites for WAHM’s and small businesses.
+From there, I figured out how to answer their business and website questions.

-But, from that WAHM intervention, I started to realize that I wasn’t listening to my clients and customers (And potential customers) in regards to my web design services.
-Just like many of my clients, I had no content strategy for my design services website.
+Just like many of my clients, I had no content strategy for this design services website.
 On Facebook, Twitter, Reddit, via Email and in Person, I am the business tech/design answer girl.
-I’m the one everyone asks questions like, “How do I start a website?” , “What should I do first to launch a website?”, or “Hey, Kim, any ideas for how I can get more traffic?”
+I’m the one everyone asks questions like, “How do I start a website?”, “What should I do first to launch a website?”, or “Hey, Kim, any ideas for how I can get more traffic?”

 Share the Answers They’re Looking For

-Epic fail, all due to a lack of content strategy.
+Epic fail, all because of a lack of content strategy.

 If you’re trying to figure out what to do, take some time to brainstorm a bit.
 Maybe scroll through your twitter feed or Facebook interactions…or even think about conversations you have.

 - question do you get asked and do you answer the most?